Aaron MacNeil

 Matt McLean – Ass.
 Professor, University of North Carolina Wilmington: https://www.mclean-lab-uncw.com/

-Emma Touchie – Master’s Student, University of St. Andrews
+Emma Touchie – Master’s of Marine Management Student, Dalhousie University

 Aaron Judah – MSc Student, University of Hawaii